About

 I started my computer-related journey when I was 6, playing Commodore 64 games like Boulder Dash, Commando and Pitstop.

-After many games on the Commodore 64, Atari 1040 STe, PC 386, and PC 486, I started programming in Visual Basic 3.0 and 4.0, followed over the years by C, Perl, Ruby, Python, Crystal, and Go.
-I have also used Logo, Oberon, Java, JavaScript, and Node.js.
+After many games on the Commodore 64, Atari 1040 STe, PC 386, and PC 486, in 1994 I started programming in Visual Basic 3.0 and 4.0, followed over the years by C, Perl, Java, Ruby, Crystal, Python, JavaScript, and Node.js.
+I have also used Logo, Oberon, and Go, toolkits STFL and Qt, and a good number of other technologies and frameworks.

 After getting a 14.4kbps modem in ~1995 and experiencing the magic of Unix via a dial-up connection, I was decided on it.
-I started using GNU/Linux a significant percentage of time in 1998 and exclusively as the only OS for desktops and servers in 2001.
+I started using GNU/Linux a significant percentage of time in 1998 and exclusively as the only OS for desktops and servers in 2001, standardizing on Debian GNU and derivative distributions.

 Some of my earliest documented adventures with Unix included translating the famous John Kirch’s 1998 paper “Microsoft Windows NT Server 4.0 versus UNIX” to another language, and 1999 co-authoring a custom GNU/Linux distribution called lt1 that fit in 1.44MB of space (the size of a diskette) for diskless PC terminals.